-Between 2015 and 2020, the number of articles in which women are mentioned stagnated at an average of 23 percent.
-This is the result of a study by the Research Center Public Sphere and Society fög in collaboration with the Institute for Communication Science and Media Research IKMZ at the University of Zurich.
+Between 2015 and 2020, the number of articles mentioning women stagnated at an average of 23 percent.
+This is the result of a study by the Research Center Public Sphere and Society fög in collaboration with the Institute of Communication Science and Media Research IKMZ at the University of Zurich.

 Only in 2019 was a slightly higher proportion of women measured at 25 percent.
 The researchers attribute this to the women's strike that took place at the time and the federal elections.
-This indicates that the commitment to equality in society is paying off, according to a press release on the study.
+This indicates that the commitment to equality in society is paying off, they say in a statement accompanying the study.
 However, this positive change was not sustainable and had already evaporated by 2020.

 Few women as experts

 How often women are represented in an article depends strongly on the topic of the article.
-The lowest proportion of women is in sports with an average of 13 percent and in business news with 17 percent.
-The largest proportion is in "human interest topics" with 31 percent and in cultural reporting with 27 percent.
-Reporting on politics is right in the middle at 23 percent.
+The lowest proportion of women is in sports, with an average of 13 percent, and in business news, with 17 percent.
+The highest proportion is in "human interest topics" with 31 percent and in cultural reporting with 27 percent.
+At 23 percent, reporting on politics is right in the middle.

-Women are particularly underrepresented among leaders who speak in their leadership function.
+Women are particularly underrepresented among executives who speak in their management function.
 When reporting on private matters, on the other hand, the difference between women and men is smaller.
 Here, the proportion of women is 33 percent.

 Difference between media title